tommasorigon/India-SequentiaLogit/results.md

 |DP           |     27558.86|             18239.77|       7716.12| 53514.75|
 |DP + splines |     27261.94|             18174.20|       7663.44| 53099.58|

+#### Effective degrees of freedom

-Here, we report also the **effective degrees of freedom** for each model, according to both the DIC and the WAIC.
+In this document, we report also the **effective degrees of freedom** for each model, according to both the DIC and the WAIC.

 ```r